NVIDIA/aistore/docker/dev/README.md

 ## Restarting a Cluster

-Running the same command that you used to deploy dfc using docker stops the running cluster and deploys a new dfc configuration from scratch (including multi-cluster configurations).
+Running the same command that you used to deploy ais using docker stops the running cluster and deploys a new ais configuration from scratch (including multi-cluster configurations).
 It results in a fresh cluster(s) with all containers and networks rebuilt.
-Either run the previous deployment command (supply the same command arguments) or use the following command to redeploy using the arguments from the last dfc docker deployment:
+Either run the previous deployment command (supply the same command arguments) or use the following command to redeploy using the arguments from the last ais docker deployment:
 ```
 ./deploy_docker.sh -l
 ```
-* Note: The deploy script saves configuration parameters to `/tmp/docker_dfc/deploy.env` each time before deploying.
+* Note: The deploy script saves configuration parameters to `/tmp/docker_ais/deploy.env` each time before deploying.
 If this file doesn't exist or gets deleted, the command won't work.

 ## Stopping a Cluster
 To stop the cluster, run one of the following scripts: